 On December 13, 2018, Metro Council voted to expand the region’s urban growth boundary to include the 1,232-acre Cooper Mountain urban reserve area.
 The Cooper Mountain area is anticipated to bring at least 3,760 housing units to the city over time, including a mix of single-family and multi-family homes.

 Urban growth boundary: A line to control urban expansion into farm and forest lands and promote the efficient use of land, public facilities and services inside the boundary.

 Urban reserve: An area of land suitable for accommodating new development during the next 50 years.

 Cooper Mountain Urban Reserve Area: An approximately 1,200-acre area at the southwest corner of Beaverton.
-It is north of South Cooper Mountain, east of Graborn Road, south of Kemmer Road and west of the current Beaverton boundary.
+It is north of South Cooper Mountain, east of Grabhorn Road, south of Kemmer Road and west of the current Beaverton boundary.
 About 600 acres of the area are developable.